HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 ### Drawbacks

 Kmeans algorithm is good in capturing structure of the data if clusters have a **spherical-like shape**.
 It always try to construct a nice spherical shape around the centroid.
-That means, the minute the clusters have a complicated geometric shapes, kmeans does a poor job in clustering the data.
+That means, if clusters have a complicated geometric shapes, kmeans does a poor job in clustering the data.
 We’ll illustrate three cases where kmeans will not perform well.

+Google [develope sites](https://developers.google.com/machine-learning/clustering/algorithm/advantages-disadvantages#disadvantages-of-k-means) summarizes other disadvantages for k-means:

+* Choosing  manually
+* Being dependent on initial values
+* Clustering data of varying sizes and density
+* Truble for clustering outliers.
+* Scaling with number of dimensions.

 ## D. K-Means++